Frequently Asked Questions

 How will I get feedback if I am not successful in a tender?

-All bidders, successful or unsuccessful receive a letter with feedback in accordance with the PCRs 2015 (amended).
+All bidders, successful or unsuccessful receive an assessment summary with feedback.

 Does the Council try to support local businesses?

 Supporting the local economy is a key priority of the council.
-The Council for many years has been averaging 25% of its third party spend is with businesses in the borough.
+The Council has performed well in supporting our local businesses with on average 25% of third party spend being with businesses in the borough.

 We hold annual ‘meet the buyer’ events.
 We invite local businesses to attend seminars, talks and networking events that explain the Council’s opportunities and processes.